Skip to Content

 Get Some Gloves

-I have the garden version of mechanics hand, except it’s brown dirt instead of black oil.
+I have the garden version of mechanics hand, except its brown dirt and green plant reside instead of black oil.
 Not to mention how painful it is when you get soil (or thorns) jammed up under your fingernails.

 It’s not that I don’t have any, I have at least 5 pair of garden gloves, I just never seem to have them with me.
-My favorite have padded leather on the palms, leather on the fingers, elastic around the wrists and are a synthetic fabric that doesn’t hold water.
+My favorites have padded leather on the palms, leather on the fingers, elastic around the wrists, and are made from a synthetic fabric that doesn’t hold water.

 I have a few pair of cotton gloves that get really uncomfortable when they’re wet.
 I’m in New York, it’s always wet here so they aren’t my favorite.

-Bright colors are nice when you take them off, toss them in a weed pile, bury them with more weeds and then can’t find them (not like I do that every freaking day…).
-I buy mine locally because I have big hands and women’s gloves usually don’t fit me.
+Bright colors are nice when you take them off, toss them in a weed pile, bury them with more weeds, and then can’t find them, not that I’m speaking from experience here…

-I found this pair of padded garden gloves on Amazon and I’m probably picking up a pair once I figure out where I stashed my garden tools and inventory the 2017 garden glove survivors.
-I’m right handed and I always take off my right glove to do anything requiring dexterity.
-Then I lose that glove, I have a lot of left gloves haha
+I found this pair of padded garden gloves on Amazon and I’m probably picking up a pair once I figure out where I stashed my garden tools and inventory the previous seasons’ garden glove survivors.

 Garden Tote to Keep it All Together